ysndr/MSc-Thesis/chapter/conclusion.md

 Finally, while the project is structured to be transferred to other languages, this feature has not been assessed.
 Future projects should include the implementation of a language server based on the abstractions presented here.
 Only such work could verify the generalizability of the architecture underlying NLS.

+## Analysis of the Impact on the Society, Ethics and Sustainability

+As a tool targeting exclusively software developers, and in reality only a subset thereof, the direct impact on the society as a whole this tool has, is negligible.
+This project aims to (1) improve the workflow of Nickel Developers directly and (b) enable developers to provide the same to their peers using another language.
+Therefore, the impact of this tool is limited to an improved productivity and work experience of the developers using this work's artifacts.

+Nickel as well as its language server and the related academic work presented here are publicly available.
+The creators of that work are hence unable to control or assess the application of their tools, whether ethical or not.
+Considering privacy, the project associated to this work, NLS, includes an optional usage logging mode which has access to a user's entire interaction with the tool including source code, file names, etc.
+However, no personal data is exposed, and the logs are never transferred from the user's machine.

+In terms of sustainability, the performance analysis reported in [#sec:quantitative] showed that NLS currently, processes requests very inefficiently.
+To the user this appears as surging latencies as well as significantly increased power consumption due to constant (unnecessary) computation.